Islamic Architecture in Spain: Moorish and Arab History

 The Real Alcázar represents Moorish architecture, featuring intricate tile floors and elaborate ceiling layers.
 Surrounding the palace, a sequence of gardens begins with authentic Islamic patios and transitions into European-style landscapes.

-Seville’s Islamic legacy resonates through landmarks such as La Giralda, repurposed from the main mosque’s minaret into a bell tower, and La Torre de Oro, a 12-sided defensive structure along the river.
+Seville’s Islamic legacy can also be seen in landmarks such as La Giralda, repurposed from the main mosque’s minaret into a bell tower, and La Torre de Oro, a 12-sided defensive structure along the river.
 The influence of the Alcázar extends to the Casa de Pilatos, where Spanish nobility drew inspiration, incorporating similar tilework and carvings.

 Additionally, the Bunhaira Gardens occupy the site of a Muslim-era estate, hosting a 19th-century Moorish-style palace and enriching the city’s cultural fabric with its Islamic heritage.